EricGant/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell?  its used in the console log ${name}, you can tell because its pulling it from the personalDice function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
-What could change?
+What could change? the Name remains the same, but the number will change
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? its scope is the function(){ inside of personalDice

 ### Task 3 - Stretch Goals